 “Where are my parents?”
 My thoughts jumble, as I try to gain insight of my surroundings.

-I didn’t see them at first, but when I turned my head, my mother’s eyes stared at me.
-She was dead.
+I didn’t see them at first, but when I turned my head, my dead mother’s eyes stared at me.
 My father hung over one of the car windows.
-I scream in horror not knowing what to do.
+I screamed in horror not knowing what to do.
 Terror filled my head, and I had to get out of there.

-I recall climbing the steep hillside in the frozen snow and amazed I had the strength to reach the top.
+I recall climbing the steep hillside in the frozen snow and remember being amazed I had the strength to reach the top.
 My hopes were dashed though, witnessing an open field of nothingness.
 A nothingness of snow, and trees for miles.
 I knew then, nobody would be coming.
 At least not for a while.
-I had to keep moving; my body heat would maintain my warmth.
-I wasn’t going to accept death; it would not win today.
+I had to keep moving; my body heat would maintain my warmth: I a least knew that much.
+I wasn’t going to accept death; it would not win that day.

-I look over the edge to see the mangled train.
-The wreckage a clear reminder that it’s a miracle I survived at all.
+I looked over the edge to see the mangled train.
+The wreckage was a clear reminder that I survived at all.
 It didn’t dawn on me until later –when I was older, and saw the news clippings, ‘No Survivors,’ did I realize I was the only one who survived the crash.
+My little secret.
 I remember I walked away without a scratch, except for my torn coat sleeve.

 Dazed, I walked the tracks lost, looking for someone who could help, but that too was pointless.
 When it grew dark, and hope was beginning to fade, I finally gave up, found a well-covered tree and waited.
 Cold, I laid on the ground to fall asleep for the last time—death was winning.